-The Boundary Beach Club coming to Perth
+The Boundary Beach Club cools off Perth

 Perth restaurant owner and Beach Club ambassador Eamon Sullivan knows only too well the importance of creating a unique environment, where you go the extra mile to create an experience that is new and unexpected for your customers.

 “By creating this amazing new space, fans will have the chance to take a dip and relax under umbrellas, while watching some amazing cricket from one of the best locations in the stadium,” said Sullivan.